 Rose Bowl Aquatics Center

 If it’s variety and lots of scheduling options you need, head up to the Rose Bowl Aquatics Center in Pasadena.
-This complex hosts classes for everyone from 6 months old on up to teaching you, if you need a refresher in technique, and there are 2 and 5 week sessions available.
+This complex hosts classes for everyone from 6 months old on up to teaching anyone who may need a refresher in technique.
+There are two, and five-week sessions available.
 Babes can begin with “Rubber Ducky” classes that introduce them to the water and create a comfort level.
-From there, kids can learn to put their heads under the water, blow bubbles and then move on to preschool and school age classes to develop swimming readiness skills, stroke proficiency and beyond.
-It’s also a great place to get kids excited about all the possibilities for a life of swimming; you can watch the high dive and water polo teams work out after lessons!
+From there, kids can learn to put their heads under the water, blow bubbles and then move on to preschool and school-age classes to develop swimming readiness skills, stroke proficiency and beyond.
+Be sure to hang out after class and watch the high dive and water polo teams work out.
+This opportunity makes the Rose Bowl a great place to get kids excited about all the possibilities for a life of swimming.

 360 N. Arroyo Blvd